-That maternity home (look at the steps and column):
+That maternity home – note the steps and column:

 And what was left of it last time I went there:

 George Elphick is an architect in Durban.
 His parents John & Una, also left Harrismith in about 1964.
-They lived in Lotsoff Flats where Una had a grand piano in the tiny sittingroom!
+They lived in Lotsoff Flats where Una had a grand piano in their tiny sitting room!
 She was a very talented pianist and used to accompany Mary Methodist, Trudy Else and other singers.

 So now you know.
 Lots of love to you all.
 Sheila

-- Donald once did a big “going missing” on the beach somewhere (South Coast?).
+- Donald once did a big “going missing” on the beach somewhere on the KZN South Coast.
 That time the police were called upon to help find him.
 But – as always – he was just exploring.
 He’d have made it home sooner or later.

 - He and I walked home from the Kleinspan Skool once (I spose it was about a mile or so) and got home after 5pm.